frederikprijck/blog.kwintenp/_posts/2017-02-26-client-side-filtering-with-streams.md

 ```

 If we look at the code we have now, it's much more flexible.
 We do not have to write any extra code if the `characters$`  would have any new values.
-We do not need to hold any local copies (this is done implicitely by the `combineLatest` operator.
+We do not need to hold any local copies (this is done implicitely by the `combineLatest` operator).
 If we would want to add new filters, it's just a matter of adding another stream to the `combineLatest$` operator.
 We also don't have to manually unsubscribe from the filteredCharacters$, the async pipe handles this for us.

 ### Conclusion